Out-of-Band Modality Synergy Based Multi-User Beam Prediction and Proactive BS Selection with Zero Pilot Overhead: Introduction

 \section{Introduction}

 Millimeter-wave (mmWave) and sub-terahertz communications are emerging as pivotal technologies for both current and future wireless networks.
 These frequency bands offer extensive bandwidths to meet the high data rate requirements of various advanced applications, including wireless virtual/augmented reality (VR/AR) and autonomous driving systems \cite{xue2024surveya}.
 However, transmission at these frequency bands is highly susceptible to atmospheric loss and blockage attenuation, leading to a significant decline in the received signal-to-noise ratio (SNR).
 To overcome these challenges, highly directional antenna arrays are used to focus the wireless signaling energy into a narrow beam directed toward users.
 Nevertheless, identifying the optimal beam direction through exhaustive search across all possible angles incurs substantial pilot overhead.
-Furthermore, the performance of communications is prone to degrade due to limited diffraction capability and narrow beamwidth of mmWave, which complicates the deployment and reliability of mmWave communications systems \cite{yi2024beam}.
+Furthermore, the performance of communications is prone to degrade due to the limited diffraction capability and narrow beamwidth of mmWave, which complicates the deployment and reliability of mmWave communications systems \cite{yi2024beam}.
 To address these challenges, dense cell deployments \cite{wang2018millimeter} can be utilized to ensure reliable connectivity.
 Thus, effectively selecting optimal beams across multiple base stations (BSs) becomes the primary challenge in mmWave communications.

-Since radio-frequency (RF) signal propagation in high frequency bands and spatial characteristics of physical environment become increasingly related, and communication area in mmWave and terahertz bands is getting close to the field of view of human or cameras, sensing technology that observes the surrounding environments through various OOB modalities (e.g., RGB camera, depth camera, LiDAR, and global positioning system (GPS) trackers) has received considerable attention these days \cite{kim2024rolea}.
+Since radio-frequency (RF) signal propagation in high-frequency bands becomes increasingly dependent on the spatial characteristics of the physical environment, and the communication range in mmWave and terahertz bands approaches the field of view of humans or cameras, sensing technologies that capture the surrounding environment through various OOB modalities (e.g., RGB camera, depth camera, LiDAR, and global positioning system (GPS) trackers) has received considerable attention these days \cite{kim2024rolea}.
 These modalities can be leveraged to improve environmental awareness and acquire more diverse communication-related features compared to traditional RF sensing, boosting the communication performance and reducing the pilot overhead in various communication tasks \cite{roy2023going}, such as beam training, channel estimation, and BS selection, etc.